JKTech-COI/Jarvis-Server/README.md

             files_server: "http://localhost:8081"
         }

-**Note**: If you have set up your **ClearML Server** in a sub-domain configuration, then there is no need to specify a port number, it will be inferred from the http/s scheme.
+**Note**: If you have set up your **JARVIS Server** in a sub-domain configuration, then there is no need to specify a port number, it will be inferred from the http/s scheme.

-After launching the **ClearML Server** and configuring the **ClearML** client to use the **ClearML Server**, you can [use](https://github.com/allegroai/clearml) **ClearML** in your experiments and view them in your **ClearML Server** web server, for example http://localhost:8080.
+After launching the **JARVIS Server** and configuring the **JARVIS** client to use the **JARVIS Server**, you can [use](https://github.com/allegroai/clearml) **JARVIS** in your experiments and view them in your **JARVIS Server** web server, for example http://localhost:8080.
-For more information about the ClearML client, see [**ClearML**](https://github.com/allegroai/clearml).
+For more information about the JARVIS client, see [**JARVIS**](https://github.com/allegroai/clearml).

-## ClearML-Agent Services  <a name="services"></a>
+## JARVIS-Agent Services  <a name="services"></a>

-As of version 0.15 of **ClearML Server**, dockerized deployment includes a **ClearML-Agent Services** container running as part of the docker container collection.
+As of version 0.15 of **JARVIS Server**, dockerized deployment includes a **JARVIS-Agent Services** container running as part of the docker container collection.

-ClearML-Agent Services is an extension of ClearML-Agent that provides the ability to launch long-lasting jobs that previously had to be executed on local / dedicated machines.
+JARVIS-Agent Services is an extension of JARVIS-Agent that provides the ability to launch long-lasting jobs that previously had to be executed on local / dedicated machines.
 It allows a single agent to launch multiple dockers (Tasks) for different use cases.
 To name a few use cases, auto-scaler service (spinning instances when the need arises and the budget allows), Controllers (Implementing pipelines and more sophisticated DevOps logic), Optimizer (such as Hyper-parameter Optimization or sweeping), and Application (such as interactive Bokeh apps for increased data transparency)

-ClearML-Agent Services container will spin **any** task enqueued into the dedicated `services` queue.
+JARVIS-Agent Services container will spin **any** task enqueued into the dedicated `services` queue.
-Every task launched by ClearML-Agent Services  will be registered as a new node in the system, providing tracking and transparency capabilities.
+Every task launched by JARVIS-Agent Services  will be registered as a new node in the system, providing tracking and transparency capabilities.
-You can also run the ClearML-Agent Services manually, see details in [ClearML-agent services mode](https://github.com/allegroai/clearml-agent#clearml-agent-services-mode-)
+You can also run the JARVIS-Agent Services manually, see details in [JARVIS-agent services mode](https://github.com/allegroai/clearml-agent#clearml-agent-services-mode-)

 **Note**: It is the user's responsibility to make sure the proper tasks are pushed into the `services` queue.
 Do not enqueue training / inference tasks into the `services` queue, as it will put unnecessary load on the server.

 ## Advanced Functionality

-The **ClearML Server** provides a few additional useful features, which can be manually enabled:
+The **JARVIS Server** provides a few additional useful features, which can be manually enabled:

 * [Web login authentication](https://clear.ml/docs/latest/docs/deploying_clearml/clearml_server_config#web-login-authentication)
 * [Non-responsive experiments watchdog](https://clear.ml/docs/latest/docs/deploying_clearml/clearml_server_config#non-responsive-task-watchdog)

-## Restarting ClearML Server
+## Restarting JARVIS Server

-To restart the **ClearML Server**, you must first stop the containers, and then restart them.
+To restart the **JARVIS Server**, you must first stop the containers, and then restart them.

    ```bash
    docker-compose down